-Everyone knows a Super Bowl spot can’t just be another spot - it’s your one shot at reaching the biggest audience in media.
+Everyone knows a Super Bowl spot can’t just be another spot - it’s your one shot at reaching the biggest audience in the media.
 DoorDash’s big idea was to let people “DoorDash All The Ads” and turn every product being advertised into a stealth mention of DoorDash.
-But their agency Wieden + Kennedy Portland needed some help bringing it to life.
-That’s where we came in.
+Wieden + Kennedy brought in MDRN Logic and director Mike Diva of Lord Danger to hone the idea.

 Integrated / Omnichannel & Social Media